Pradyumna1312/FPGA_Workshop_VSD/README.md

 ## Implementing Counter design using VTR-VPR Flow

-The counter designed for this demo is a simple 8-bit Up-Counter with Clock division circuit.
+The counter designed for this demo is a simple 4-bit Up-Counter .
 Refer [this](https://github.com/Pradyumna1312/FPGA_Workshop_VSD/tree/main/Day2#readme) for detailed results